 If you smoke, giving up is one of the healthiest decisions you can make.
 Smoking increases your risk of bone thinning (osteoporosis) and is a major risk factor for smoking-related cancers and heart disease.
-Our booklet Giving up smoking has lots of advice and tips on how to guit (see page 128).
+We have a booklet called Giving up smoking that you may find helpful (see page 146).